Story and photos by DR. Michael Lim The Travelling Gourmet TM

 Tel: +44 (0) 207 318 6576

-Special Operations Executive (SOE) was a top secret British Second World War organisation created in July 1940.
+Special Operations Executive (SOE) was a top secret British Second World War organisation created on 22 July 1940.

 Following the fall of France in June 1940, Prime Minister Winston Churchill tasked Hugh Dalton with forming SOE with the instruction to ‘set Europe ablaze’ by helping local resistance movements and conducting espionage and sabotage in enemy-held territories.

 Colonel Colin Gubbins, SOE’s first head of training and operations, organised in-depth training for recruits in unarmed combat, firearms, sabotage, silent killing, explosives and wireless communication techniques.
 Research and development stations were set up near Welwyn in Hertfordshire, where scientists and technicians worked on unconventional specialist weapons, sabotage equipment and camouflage materials.

 In mansions and stately homes that stretched from the Highlands to the New Forest…SOE officers were rigorously taught how to kill with their bare hands…

 Senior staff in SOE were mainly Oxford and Cambridge alumni but included men and women from all walks of life including Chefs.

 Intelligence Officers/operatives operated in countries under the brutal occupation of Nazi Germany, including France, Belgium, Greece, Albania, Yugoslavia and Italy.
 They also operated in the Far East in a branch known as Force 136.
 Operatives were generally dropped on moonless nights by parachute, although some infiltrated by submarine.
 SOE also had a Naval Section, which used small boats to put agents ashore.

 Secure and well-organised radio communications between SOE headquarters and agents in the field were crucial, as living and operating secretly behind enemy lines was extremely hazardous.
 If discovered, agents risked arrest, terrible torture and execution.
 Of the 470 agents sent into France, 118 failed to return.

 Many successful covert 0perations include the destruction of the Norsk Hydro Plant in Norway in 1943, which was manufacturing heavy water for the Nazis’ atomic bomb programme.